aliberkayberber/Patika-Frontend-Course/Week3/MediumClone/README.md

 # Medium Clone Website
 Medium clone website.
 Using HTML and CSS.
+Bootstrap5 as a framework

 ## Prerequistes
  - Visual Studio code